signupsoftware/TEMP-Docs-BC/docs/user-manual/7-travel-and-expense/1-travel-and-expense.md

 ---
-title: Travel & Expense Management
+title: ExFlow Travel & Expense
 sidebar_position: 1
 hide_title: true
 custom_edit_url: null
 ---
-## Travel & Expense Management
+## ExFlow Travel & Expense

 ### Introduction

-Welcome to ExFlow Travel & Expense Management, a comprehensive solution for seamless management of travel and expense processes within Microsoft Dynamics 365 Business Central.
+Welcome to ExFlow Travel & Expense, a comprehensive solution for seamless management of travel and expense processes within Microsoft Dynamics 365 Business Central.
 Our platform is designed to simplify and streamline the way an organization handles travel bookings, expense reporting, and reimbursements, ensuring a smooth and efficient workflow.

-### What is ExFlow Travel & Expense Management?
+### What is ExFlow Travel & Expense?

-ExFlow Travel & Expense Management is an advanced, user-friendly application integrated with Microsoft Dynamics 365 Business Central.
+ExFlow Travel & Expense is an advanced, user-friendly application integrated with Microsoft Dynamics 365 Business Central.
 It empowers employees to manage their travel plans and expenses efficiently, while providing administrators with robust tools for oversight and control.
 By automating the end-to-end process, ExFlow reduces manual effort, minimizes errors, and enhances compliance with company policies.<br/>

 #### Key Features